numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-We have also created a security group for the ALB
+We have also created a security group for the ALB, `security_group.tf` file, as follows
-`security_group.tf`

 ```terraform
 resource "aws_security_group" "alb_sg" {